digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Data Types
 ~~~~~~~~~~

-The serializable data types of the upgrading module must form a superset
+The serializable data types of the new version of a module must form a superset
-of the serializable data types of the upgraded package.
-In other words,
+of the serializable data types of the prior version of that package.
+In other
-it is valid to add new data types but deleting a data type leads to a
+words, it is valid to add new data types but deleting a data type leads to a
 validation error.

 Changing the variety of a serializable data type leads to a validation